auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ## Logout

 To log the user out, you have to clear the data from the session, and redirect the user to the Auth0 logout endpoint.
-You can find more information about this in [our documentation logout documentation](/logout).
+You can find more information about this in the [logout documentation](/logout).

 Create a file called `logout.go` in the folder `/routes/logout/logout.go`, and add the function `LogoutHandler` to redirect the user to Auth0's logout endpoint.